Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 - We execute a feroxbuster directory scan and find an accessible phpinfo.php file

-#### -Navigated to http://192.168.241.147:30455/phpinfo.php and found "/srv/http" showing the root directory of the webserver:
+- We access the website at http://192.168.241.147:30455/phpinfo.php.
+Then find "/srv/http," is the web server's root directory:

 ![](Images/Pasted%20image%2020221011103221.png)
 #webserverrootdirectory

-## Port 17445 - HTTP uknown
+## Port 17445

-#### -Navigated to http://192.168.65.147:17445/ and found the following wepage showing as "Issue Tracker"
+- We access the website via http://192.168.65.147:17445. and discover that the "Issue Tracker" webpage is displayed here.

 ![](Images/Pasted%20image%2020221011103451.png)

-#### -Clicked the "Register" link and registered and signed in with the credentials I created
+We register and log in with the setup credentials and navigate to the "/issue/checkByPriority" directory.
+We receive a 405 error, which indicates that the HTTP method we are using is not allowed.

+- We select the "Register" link, make an account, and sign in using those credentials.

-#### -Navigated to directory "/issue/checkByPriority" per the findings this directory existed from analyzing the source code in the "IssueControler.java" file and was directed to the following web page:
+- We navigate to the "/issue/checkByPriority" directory.
+After examining the "IssueControler.java" file's source code, it was discovered that this directory existed and  it led to the following webpage:

 ![](Images/Pasted%20image%2020221011103541.png)

+To investigate further, we bring up Burp Suite to see what is taking place on in the background.
+We send the webpage for port 17455 to the repeater and find that “POST” is allowed.
+We change the method to “POST” in the repeater and find that the error code changes to 400.

-#### -As we know the directory "/issue/checkByPriority" exists I navigated to Burpsuite to confirm what is going on in the background.
-Forwarded the request to "repeater" and found the following showing that "POST" is allowed:
+- The directory "/issue/checkByPriority" is known to exist.
+In order to verify what is happening in the background, we browse to Burpsuite.
+The following indicates that "POST" is permitted after we send the request to "repeater":

 ![](Images/Pasted%20image%2020221011103632.png)

-#### -Changed "GET" to "POST" and found the error code changed from "405" to "400"
+- We switch from "GET" to "POST" and observe that the error code has changed from "405" to "400".

 ![](Images/Pasted%20image%2020221011103739.png)

 #GETtoPOSTChangeInBurpsuite